-What we liked was how easy chip shots are with this wedge, mostly because of the super heavy head and counter-balanced grip.
+We liked how easy chip shots are with this wedge, mostly because of the super heavy head and counter-balanced grip.
 That counter-balanced grip helps keep a level of stability when making contact.

 The sole is heavy and super-wide.
 This makes for an easy launch, particularly out of sand traps and particularly tough lies.

-That weighting is a great way to improve not only stability but also the position of the wrist when an impact is made between the wedge and the ball.
+That weighting is a great way to improve stability and the position of the wrist when an impact is made between the wedge and the ball.

 The head design of this wedge uses a super-wide sole.
 This helps you to make sand shots a lot easier, probably easier than you’ve ever experienced.

-The sole literally glides nearly effortlessly though the sand.
+The sole literally glides nearly effortlessly through the sand.
 You’ll find that you can launch the ball up and out of difficult areas with ease.

 What we liked about this wedge was the sleekness of the design.
 It looks professional and all-business but also offers some impressive performance features.

-Cobra has only very recently come back to manufacturing wedges but this one will certainly help them build their reputation up.
-This wedge focuses mostly on feel and precision in golfing but mixes in some unexpected, useful performance features.
+Cobra has only very recently come back to manufacturing wedges, but this one will certainly help them build their reputation up.
+This wedge focuses mostly on feel and precision in golfing but mixes some unexpected, useful performance features.

 The look of this wedge is all business.
 It has a sleek, tour-proven pear shape, giving it a refined feel overall.
 The finish is glare-reducing and uses premium chrome plating.